milkyware/milkyware.github.io/_posts/2023-05-22-mermaid-js-support-for-minimal-mistakes.md

   - Mermaid JS
   - GitHub Pages
   - Minimal Mistakes
+  - Theme
+  - Skin
 ---

 In the last 6 months I've started to use **Mermaid JS** to draft integration designs as well as document implemented integration applications.
 There is a lot of support for this tool, however, it's not supported natively as part of **GitHub Pages**.
 In this post I'll introduce what Mermaid is, some of the benefits and how to add support for GitHub Pages, specifically the **Minimal Mistakes** theme.

+## UPDATE

+The sample **mermaid.js** script has been updated to make use of liquid templates to resolve the currently configured **Minimal Mistakes skin** so that if the skin is changed, the **MermaidJS theme** will change to a complementing schema.

 ## What is Mermaid JS?